Mikkel Rakneberg

-Mikkel Rakneberg (born 28 February 2002) is a Norwegian footballer who plays as a forward for Kristiansund.
+Mikkel Rakneberg (born 28 February 2002) is a Norwegian professional footballer who plays as a left-back for Danish Superliga club OB, on loan from VfL Bochum.

 Career

 Rakneberg played youth football at Lillestrøm, before starting his senior career with Ull/Kisa in 2021.
 In January 2022, he signed a four-year contract with Kristiansund.
 On 3 April 2022, he made his Eliteserien debut in a 1–0 loss against Aalesund.

+On 2 January 2026, Rakneberg signed a three-and-a-half-year contract with VfL Bochum in German 2.
+Bundesliga.